topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <br/><br/><br/>

 ## 2.2 Linux Environment
-This section explains the setup process for Ubuntu as the host OS.
+This chapter explains the setup process for Ubuntu as the host OS.
 </br><br/>

 ### 2.2.1 Setting Environment
-The following steps are to be executed in the Ubuntu terminal.
-(Shortcut: Ctrl+Alt+T)
+The following chapters (2.2.2 to 2.2.5) must be executed in the Ubuntu terminal.
+To open the terminal, use the shortcut: [Ctrl + Alt + T].
 <br/><br/>

 ### 2.2.2 Install SSH and Samba

-After starting terminal in Ununtu, you can use additional utilities such as SSH and Samba for more convenient development environment.
+After entering Ubuntu, you can use additional utilities such as SSH and Samba for more convenient development environment.
 SSH and Samba allows you to execute commands on remote computers and copy files to other computers.
- - The following steps require the Host PC to be connected to the network. check your network condition as following commands
+ - The following steps require the Host PC to be connected to the network.
+Check your network condition by using the following commands
   ```
   $ sudo apt-get update
   $ sudo apt-get install -y net-tools